basilfx/project-egolf/_posts/2025-05-14-list-of-small-changes.md

 tags: vcds, coding, adaptions
 ---
 This is a list of minor coding and adaption changes I applied since I own the car.
 I used VCDS to make these changes.
+I might add more changes in the future, so I have the small changes documented in one place.

 ## Disable day-time running lights
 When performing codings and adaptions, I prefer to disable lights and HVAC to